 A large part of preventing diabetes is getting to know your risks and going through diabetes screening regularly.
 You may wonder why diabetes screening is important?
 Know that people at risk of developing diabetes can limit the chances of complications due to diabetes with the help of an early diagnosis.
-Diabetes screening not only helps in the diagnosis of diabetes but in the prevention of the development of diabetes as well.
-Through these tests, you can know if you fall in prediabetes range and hence can ensure measures to decrease the likelihood of developing full-blown diabetes.
+Diabetes screening not only helps in the diagnosis of diabetes but in the development’s prevention of diabetes as well.
+Through these tests, you can know if you fall in the prediabetes range and hence can ensure measures to decrease the likelihood of developing full-blown diabetes.

 Here we have outlined all you need to know about diabetes screening and who should be screened?

 What Is The Most Accurate Test For Diabetes Screening?

 Diabetes screening tests most commonly used are:

 Includes testing blood sugar level after an eight-hour fast.
 If your blood sugar levels are found more than 100mg/dl you will be tested again to confirm the diagnosis of diabetes.

 This requires a blood test two hours after drinking a glucose solution.
 Readings above 11.1mmol/L confirm diabetes diagnosis.